alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 any access to PCASM.
 (Integrity of Participation / Non-Participation)

-If FooBook decides to represent itself as a conversation participant, then it **MUST NOT** have privileged access to PCASM, for instance via direct database access, but it may have "normal" access to PCASM of conversations where it is a participant.
+If FooBook decides to represent itself as a conversation participant, then it **MUST NOT** have privileged access to PCASM, for instance via direct database access, but it **MAY** have "normal" access to PCASM of conversations where it is a participant.
 (Integrity of Participation, Equality of Participation)